schn4ck/schnack/docs/migrating-to-schnack-1.md

 Two major things have changed in version 1.0: the way Schnack is being installed and the name and format of the config file.
 Also all the authentication and notification providers are now [plugins](https://github.com/schn4ck/schnack-plugins/)!

+Here's how you migrate your existing Schnack server to the new setup:

 -   Create a new folder for schnack
 -   Copy your old database files to the new folder (e.g., `comments.db` and `sessions.db`)
 -   Copy your old `config.json` to the new folder